bbauska/Coursera-Bootstrap/readme.md

 This is the unicode that is going to be used.
 The second line which says meta name="viewport",

-I\'m going to come back and explain this particular line to you in the next lesson when we will look at responsive web design.
+I&apos;m going to come back and explain this particular line to you in the next lesson when we will look at responsive web design.

 Now, let me draw your attention to this particular line which says link